ecohealthalliance/rana/tests/README.md

 The tests run using a remote selenium server, which must be started separately.
-Make sure you aren't runing anything on port 5000 as the mirror app that is used for testing will not work.
+Make sure you aren't running anything on port 5000 as the mirror app that is used for testing will not work.
 The same goes for port 4444 which selenium uses.

 #### On a Mac: